ACG Health & Center for Integrative Medicine

 Administrative, Clerical, and Technical Support

-SPIN has an administrative/clerical support team that reaches out to families to confirm they will be attending appointments and ensures all necessary clinical paperwork is completed.
-The administrative team also supports the interns with obtaining necessary office supply materials, scheduling confidential meeting spaces, and troubleshooting any other issues that arise on a day to day basis.
-The administrative team is available Monday-Friday from 8am-8pm for the interns.
+SPIN has an administrative/clerical support team that coordinates each intern’s schedule, reaches out to families to confirm they will be attending the appointments, and ensures all necessary clinical paperwork is completed.
+The administrative team also supports the interns with obtaining necessary office supply materials, scheduling confidential meeting spaces, and troubleshooting any other issues that arise on a day-to-day basis.
+The administrative team is available Monday-Friday from 7:00am-8:00pm for the interns.

-With regard to computer/IT support, SPIN has an IT department that supports the intern’s computer, phone, and system access needs.
-All interns have a cell phone, laptop, a confidential email login, a HIPAA-compliant Zoom account, and a confidential network and electronic medical record login.
-The IT department is available Monday-Friday 8am-6pm and then on a limited basis over the weekend via an on-call line.
+Regarding computer/IT support, SPIN has an IT department that supports the intern’s computer, phone, and system access needs.
+All interns have a cell phone, laptop, a confidential email login, and a confidential network and electronic medical record login.
+The IT department is available Monday-Friday 8:00am-6:00pm and then on a limited basis over the weekend via an on-call line.